 What is AWS Well Architected Tool?

-With AWS Well Architected Tool, you can review and measure your architecture.
+To talk about AWS Well Architected framework, it is also important to discuss AWS Well Architected Tool, were you can review and measure your architecture.
 It is a free service offered By AWS, which based on what you answered in the form it will be able to show you potential risks and recommendations for your infrastructure based on the next five pillars: Operational Excellence, Security, Reliability, Performance Efficiency and Cost Optimisation.

 How to Use AWS Well Architected Tool?